ABOUT EAR WAX

-Ear wax is a naturally occurring substance called cerumen that is produced by glands inside the outer ear.
+Ear wax is a naturally occurring substance called cerumen that is produced by the sweat glands inside of the outer ear.
 Its role is to protect the delicate inner ear from foreign particles such as dust and bacteria.

-Normally, ear wax is naturally expelled from the ear through the movement of the jaw and nasal passages.
+Your body removes ear wax naturally through the movements of the jaw and nasal passages.

-That said, some people may find their glands produce more ear wax than is necessary.
+However, some people may find their glands produce more ear wax than is necessary.
 This can lead to a build-up of ear wax in the middle ear.
-When this occurs, the ear canal can become blocked causing symptoms such as temporary hearing loss.
+When this occurs, the ear canal can become blocked, which can cause temporary hearing loss and ear ache.